tindandelion/fp-for-oo/README.md

 # TODO

-* Chapter 1
+* Chapter 2
-  * Review Brian's solutions

-* Rainbow mode for Emacs
+* Running tests automatically and continuously
 * Leiningen - what is it, how it will help me?

 # DONE

+* Rainbow mode for Emacs
+* Chapter 1
+  DONE Review Brian's solutions

 * Unit testing framework